GSA/ficam-playbooks/_piv/1_piv_intro.md

 ## What is PIV?

-A Personal Identity Verification (PIV) credential is a US Federal governmentwide credential used to access Federally controlled facilities and information systems at the appropriate security level.
+A PIV credential is a US Federal governmentwide credential used to access Federally controlled facilities and information systems at the appropriate security level.

 PIV credentials have certificates and key pairs, pin numbers, biometrics like fingerprints and pictures, and other unique identifiers.
 When put together into a PIV credential, it provides the capability to implement multi-factor authentication for networks, applications, and buildings.